Are-Natural-Foods-Better-For-You_Banner.jpg

 3. Lab-Grown Meat

-If I told you we had found a way to produce enough protein to feed our ever-growing population whilst limiting the impact our diets have on animal suffering and the planet, all the whilst still allowing you to regularly eat steak, surely you would be on board?
-And yet, when the notion of lab-grown meat – which, down the line, promises to provide just that – is raised, the majority of the population respond with nothing less than disgust.
-Many would argue that this is almost the epitome of ‘un-natural’ – which is hard to dispute – but I might ask what exactly is natural about current meat production practices.
-Animal welfare aside, I challenge anyone to consider numerous rounds of chemical and physical preservation techniques that most animal products undergo before they can be considered ‘safe to consume’ as natural?
+If I told you we had found a way to produce enough protein to feed our ever-growing population whilst limiting the impact our diets have on animal suffering and the planet, all the whilst still allowing you to eat steak regularly, surely you would be on board?
+And yet, when the notion of lab-grown meat – which, down the line, promises to provide just that – is raised, the majority of the population responds with nothing less than disgust.

 4. Plant-Based Meat Alternatives